 - Bergman, Ingmar.
 The Seventh Seal.

-The joy of dancing with death, and activity well-loved here in the Belly Up! offices.
+The joy of dancing with death, an activity well-loved here in the Belly Up! offices.
 Can’t say I’m big on the rest of Bergman’s films though.
 Bit boring aren’t they?

 - Bird, Brad.
 Hughes, Ted.
 The Iron Giant.

 One of my favourite books, when I was a nipper.
 The idea that it would be updated by a big American studio filled me with dreadhorror, but they did a marvellous job (evidenced by its box office failure).
 Read the book though, because there’s a bat in it the size of AUSTRALIA.

 - Bleasdale, Alan.
 Boys From the Blackstuff.